As Joe Clark wrote in his classic book Building Accessible Websites:

 keeping it in plain view in the same document and using

 obtain it is a good option.
 That way everyone can read it.

 A normal link below or near an image may be used to provide a long description within the document itself or to link to a separate page.
 This is a simple method as everyone will have access to the description.
 However, it is not semantic as the link is a generic link and it is not programmatically determinable.
 Screen reader users will not be alerted that a long description exits and could very well miss it.
 Example markup using a normal link for an off-page description and a live example are available.

 Note: Some authors have strict aesthetic constraints and a normal link does force a visual encumbrance upon sighted users unless additional code in the form of a certain type of accessible CSS is added in order to hide the visual indicator.

-Accessiblity groups at the W3C are investigating using the
+Accessibility groups at the W3C investigated using the HTML5

 summaryelement represents a summary, caption, or legend for the rest of the contents of the

 <img> element isn't a summary, caption, or legend.